Written by Kate Ritchie

 “It’s not a question of choosing China or choosing America.
 It’s a question of choosing a sense of independence which is important for the preservation of our own sovereignty and the importance of the preservation of basic Australian pride.”

 The US has always been reluctant to the China table, not establishing formal relations until 1979 and running what Fraser tagged a “two-track policy” – talking up the importance of understanding and exchange while increasing military forces in the western Pacific and drawing Australia into its web.
 It is fitting indeed that just before Malcolm Fraser’s passing, Australia finally heeded some of his wisdom, in principle agreeing to join the Asian Infrastructure Investment Bank, against the express wishes of America.
-Australia has finally put its mouth where its money is.
+Australia had put its mouth where its money is.

 Former PM Fraser was the keynote speaker at the Australia China Friendship Society’s celebration of the Australia-China 40th milestone in July 2012.
 I was in the audience.
-Fraser reminded us that as Prime Minister, he acknowledged the relationship with China by visiting Beijing (and Japan) on his first overseas visit.
+Fraser reminded us that as Prime Minister, he acknowledged the relationship with China by visiting Beijing on his first overseas visit.
 Like Whitlam, he was prescient in seeing the positives in China and in his post-politics life always spoke up in support of the relationship and warned Australia against being a US puppet as it pursued its expansionist policy.

 “We cannot expect our trade relationship to be unaffected if on every occasion we follow America in strategic matters.”